Cards place Flaherty on IL with 'significant' oblique injury - WTMJ

 Flaherty, who leads the majors with eight wins, left during the sixth inning of Monday’s 9-4 loss to the Los Angeles Dodgers with tightness in his left side.
 The right-hander had allowed two runs on two hits with nine strikeouts.

-Shildt said the team was still trying to find out the grade of Flaherty’s injury, but added that it is was going to take awhile to heal.
+Shildt said the team was still trying to find out the grade of Flaherty’s injury, but added that it was going to take a while to heal.

 “It is not a minimal situation.
 It is a real strain or tear,” Shildt said before Tuesday’s game.